Kowsalya-Rathinasamy/Kowsalya-Rathinasamy/README.md

 <h1 align="center">Kowsalya Here👋</h1>

-<b>Creative professional transitioning from a design background to cloud computing, driven by a passion for technology and scalable solutions.
+<b>  align="center" Creative professional transitioning from a design background to cloud computing, driven by a passion for technology and scalable solutions.
 After a career break dedicated to upskilling in cloud platforms.
 Motivated and detail-oriented IT graduate with hands-on experience in AWS cloud services, Linux administration, and cloud deployment.
 Seeking a Cloud Practitioner or Cloud Support Associate role to apply technical skills and contribute to scalable cloud solutions in a dynamic environment.
 I am now certified in AWS and equipped with hands-on experience in deploying cloud infrastructure.
 Eager to contribute to innovative cloud projects and support organizations in their digital transformation journey.</b>

 8 👀 I’m interested in AWS, Multicloud, Python, MySQL, Linux, DevOps